synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 I can successfully:

-- [ ] Run the driver for long periods of time with minimal memory leakage.
+- [ ] Run the driver for long periods with minimal memory leakage.
-- **Pass in an invalid device configuration and receive meaningful feedback:**
+- **Handle invalid device configurations and receive meaningful feedback:**
   - [ ] Invalid ports.
-  - [ ] Invalid task type for devices (e.g. analog read on a analog output device).
+  - [ ] Incorrect task type for devices (e.g., analog read on an analog output device).
-  - [ ] Out of range values.
+  - [ ] Out-of-range values.
   - [ ] Multiple tasks using the same channel.
-  - [ ] Devices disconnected while task is running.
+  - [ ] Device disconnection during a running task.
-- [ ] Shut down the server (`Ctrl + C`) without receiving an error from the driver routine.
+- [ ] Shut down the server (`Ctrl + C`) without errors from the driver routine.

 ### LabJack

 I can successfully:

 - [ ] Enable and disable LabJack integration when starting the server.
-- [ ] Recognize and connect to a LabJack device available on local machine.
+- [ ] Recognize and connect to a LabJack device available locally.
 - [ ] Save device configuration.
-- [ ] Run the driver without the LabJack library installed on the machine.
+- [ ] Run the driver without the LabJack library installed.
 - **Read Task**
   - [ ] Plot live analog data.
   - [ ] Plot live digital data.
-  - [ ] Tare data from numerous channels on a device.
+  - [ ] Tare data from multiple channels on a device.
   - [ ] Plot data with a linear scale applied.
-  - [ ] Stop, start and reconfigure tasks numerous times.
+  - [ ] Stop, start, and reconfigure tasks multiple times.
   - [ ] Enable and disable data saving.
-  - [ ] Verify there is no lag between sensor input and data written to server.
+  - [ ] Ensure no lag between sensor input and data written to the server.
   - [ ] Configure and run a read task for a thermocouple.
-  - [ ] Run a read task with thermocouples, digital and analog channels.
+  - [ ] Run a read task with thermocouples, digital, and analog channels.
-  - [ ] Disconnect a device while reading data from it, reconnect the device and read data after reconfiguring.
+  - [ ] Disconnect a device while reading, reconnect it, and read data after reconfiguration.
-  - **Reliably plot analog input data at the following sample rates:**
+  - **Reliable data plotting at the following sample rates:**
     - [ ] 1 Hz
     - [ ] 10 Hz
     - [ ] 100 Hz